Skip to main content

 > Use my own system prompt for autopilot

-vigolium agent autopilot -t https://example.com --system-prompt my-system-prompt.md
+vigolium agent autopilot -t https://example.com --system my-system-prompt.md

-> Run autopilot with Gemini
+> Run autopilot through Google Vertex

-vigolium agent autopilot -t https://example.com --agent gemini
+vigolium agent autopilot -t https://example.com --provider google-vertex --model gemini-2.5-pro

 Autopilot security model:

-• Per-command timeout: 5 minutes
+• Per-tool timeout: 5 minutes (ToolTimeout).

 Agent Swarm (AI-Guided Multi-Phase Scan)